Copyright © 2003 - 2015 Harbor Island Machine Works, Inc. All rights reserved.

 Applicants must demonstrate motivation, initiative, and dependability.
 A high degree of mechanical aptitude and a proficiency in problem solving are also essential.
 Applicants must be physically capable of lifting 70 pounds and need to be high school graduates or possess a GED.
 At least a basic math background and aptitude is helpful.
 The Shop Superintendent and Training Supervisor review each applicant's written application, work history, and interview the applicant.
 If accepted into the two-year training program, applicants sign a letter outlining both the commitment of the company and the expectations of the Trainee.

 All Trainees are covered by a top quality benefits package including medical, dental, vision, accident/sickness and life insurances.
-The company pays all premiums for these coverages; nothing is deducted from employees' paychecks for their own coverage or for their dependents' coverage.
+The company pays all premiums for these coverages; nothing is deducted from employees' paychecks for their own coverage.
+The company pays the majority of premium costs for their dependents coverage.
 A 401K and year-end bonus plan are also provided.
 Once accepted into the training program, wages are determined by the following scale:

 If you would like to apply for the Machinists' Helper/Trainee position, print this application, fill it out completely, attach your resume with appropriate cover letter, and